-Not all University decisions are able to be appealed, for example, matters relating to staff conduct and fees cannot be appealed to the Board as those matters are not within the Board’s powers and functions.
-The Academic Board Regulation also disallows appeals arising from a student’s failure to read and act upon a notice or correspondence sent to their University email account, and decisions based solely on academic judgment by an examiner or board of examiners in relation to the academic performance of a student in any assessment component.
+The Academic Board Regulation and also the Vice-Chancellor Regulation disallow appeals arising from a student’s failure to read and act upon a notice or correspondence sent to their University email account.
+The Academic Board Regulation also disallows decisions based solely on academic judgment by an examiner or board of examiners in relation to the academic performance of a student in any assessment component (marks and grades).

 This page will guide you through the processes and procedures required prior to submitting an appeal.